joshikeerti/album-builder-react-redux/README.md

 * Firefox 47.0.1

-#### Design Decisions
 * The app is built using react and redux
-* Redux is used as the state container which helps keep all the app state in one place and makes it easier to reason and debug the app
+* Redux is used as the state management container
-* Client side routing is handled using react-router
+* Javascript style guide used - http://standardjs.com

 #### TODOs